 via Bas Westerbaan

-A curated and crowdsourced list of ~*fancy*~ cryptography protocols,
+A curated and crowdsourced list of ~*fancy*~ cryptography protocols, currently deployed at scale.

 Some rabbit holes I’m falling down: